- Fee assured

-Dr Zoë Astroulakis has been a full time Consultant Interventional Cardiologist at St George's University Hospitals NHS Foundation Trust and Honorary Senior Lecturer at St George's University of London Medical School since September 2012.
-She recently accepted exciting new opportunities to work abroad, and now regularly travels to and from Athens while continuing to work at St George's and maintaining her established private practice, she has now returned to London and undertakes regular general cardiology clinics at St George's as well as directing medical education/ simulation training courses.
+Dr Zoë Astroulakis was appointed a full time Consultant Interventional Cardiologist at St George's University Hospitals NHS Foundation Trust and Honorary Senior Lecturer at St George's University of London Medical School immediately following completion of her specialist training in September 2012.
+After accepting an exciting opportunity to live and in Athens, whilst maintaining a working relationship with St George's and continuing her established private practice, she has now returned to London and undertakes regular general cardiology clinics at St George's as well as directing medical education/ simulation training courses.

 She was born and brought up in central London, and was educated at the Grey Coat Hospital Girls' School, Westminster where she was Head Girl, and graduated from University College London Medical School with MBBS in addition to a First Class Honours BSc in Cell Pathology.

 She undertook her cardiology speciality training at high profile London teaching hospitals including King's College hospital, the Royal Free, the Heart and the London Chest hospital where she completed sub-speciality training in interventional cardiology.

 Her research into the effects of stem cells in ischaemic heart disease post myocardial injury has been presented at the American Heart Association.
 She was shortlisted for the British Cardiovascular Intervention Society “Investigator of the Year” award.
 She has published in high impact clinical journals for which she has also acted as a peer reviewer.
 She holds a PhD awarded by King's College London in 2011.